Subjects

 • All year groups in the school, including EYFS, have a music session.

-• The length of the lesson is of 30-minutes from Reception to Year 6.
+• The length of the lesson is of 30-minutes from Nursery to Year 2.

 • Vocabulary from previous sessions is revised and built upon to ensure that pupils are developing a bank of vocabulary.